Coinbase tumbles ahead of the bell after SEC warning

 Kraken, a rival crypto exchange platform, agreed to settle in February for $30 million and to stop offering staking as a service.

-Analysts that follow crypto and Coinbase said there is a significant threat for the company.

-“We continue to see regulatory risk as meaningful for Coinbase given substantial (high quality) earnings growth potential from services like staking that are at risk of regulatory elimination,” wrote analysts with JP Morgan on Thursday.

-Coinbase CEO Brian Armstrong lashed out at the SEC late Wednesday and the company has been critical of regulations related to staking, calling them vague.
+Coinbase CEO Brian Armstrong sent out several tweets late Wednesday criticizing the SEC.

 “Going forward the legal process will provide an open and public forum before an unbiased body where we will be able to make clear for all to see that the SEC simply has not been fair, reasonable, or even demonstrated a seriousness of purpose when it comes to its engagement on digital assets,” Armstrong tweeted.